qmuloadmin/betwixt/README.md

  - `filename` which indicates the file to which the code blocks should be written to.
 This should be a relative path.
  - `mode` indicates the write mode for writing to the files.
 By default it is `append`.
 Currently also supported is `overwrite`.
  - `tag` sets a tag, just a string, on the code block(s).
 This allows filtering on the command line to only tangle code with a certain tag.
 Additional functionality around tags is likely coming soon.
+ - `ignore` indicates that the code block should not be tangled, and should be left alone

  While it is not treated as a normal property, you can also set a `code` property in a betwixt block.
 This is never inherited, and it is effectively treated as a code block for tangle operations.
 The difference is that it isn't visible in the rendered markdown -- this is useful for internal plumbing or boilerplate you don't want the end users seeing.